 Given the state of the world around us, there is a well-recognised need of building a more responsible future for us.
 The arts, since ages have inspired, challenged and proposed much-needed changes to our socio-economic conventions.
 Film, amongst others, holds immense power to bring to perspective the ‘real’ needs of the time and offer ideas of meeting those needs through a synergy of ideas and actions.
 They also help open dialogues amongst, at times, totally disjointed parts of the society or the world to usher a new era or collaboration and change.

 Driven by this optimism, the Big Syn Institute organises the Big Syn International Film Festival (BSIFF) – the biggest United Nations Sustainable development Goals initiative of its kind.
-Through relatable films, every year, this online film festival, educates well over 1.5 million viewers and visitors from around the globe about the 17 United Nations Sustainable Development Goals (UN SDGs), and inspires them to act on these global goals in their own small or big ways.
+Through relatable films, every year, this online film festival, educates millions of viewers from around the globe about the 17 United Nations Sustainable Development Goals (UN SDGs), and inspires them to act on these global goals in their own small or big ways.

 The Big Syn Institute is currently developing partnership programs to help filmmakers and artists in the UK collaborate with international peers to create films and drama that can demonstrate the interdependent nature of our lives in the modern world, and hence the shared responsibility for each and every person on the planet to help meet the UN 2030 Agenda.
 The objective of such initiatives would be to draw attention to the fact that the responsibility of meeting the UN 2030 Agenda lies more with individuals, businesses and governments that have the ‘choice’ to do so rather than ones who are worst hit by major global issues such as climate change, poverty, poor education, sanitation, healthcare; or gender inequality, to name a few.